Back to blog

 How to check whether training carries over

-Carryover should be tested in changed conditions, not assumed from in-task gains.
+Carryover should be tested in changed conditions, not assumed from gains inside the exercise.
 A higher n-back level is useful information, but it is not enough on its own.
-The more important question is whether control survives outside the training wrapper.
+The more important question is whether control survives outside the original task wrapper: the exact screen layout, stimulus type, timing, and response format you practised.

 Useful signs of carryover include: